roberd13/dsedocker/README.md

 ## Exposing DSE public ports

-To allow remote hosts to access a DataStax Enterprise node, OpsCenter, or Studio, map the DSE pulbic port to a host port using the docker run `-p` flag.
+To allow remote hosts to access a DataStax Enterprise node, OpsCenter, or Studio, map the DSE public port to a host port using the docker run `-p` flag.

 For a complete list of ports see [Securing DataStax Enterprise ports](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/security/secFirewallPorts.html#secFirewallPorts).